 You have a lot of options in this scenario.
 Only a few of them will really help though.

 This is common Tendonitis.
-Tiny little tears that cover up with scar tissue fibers, that rip and get covered with scar tissue fibers, repeat.
+Tiny tiny little tears that cover up with scar tissue fibers, that rip and get covered with scar tissue fibers, repeat.

 Rest and Anti-inflammatory drugs like Ibuprofen are doomed to fail.

 You just can't beat the Reversing Bicep Tendonitis ebook protocol.